-How do we accept our pain and distress?
+Mindfulness to accept our pain and distress

 If you can read the above and understand the importance of feeling your pain, then you are on the road to acceptance.
 Mindfulness practice can help us to stay in the moment, with whatever it brings.
 Mindfulness can help us to stick with our distress and pain, to accept, to become the observer in our distress, to help us to process what we are experiencing and how to move on past our distress.